-Unless you have a legitimate ESA (emotional support animal) or service dog, you’ll need to select the right carrier to fly your senior dog.
+Unless you have a legitimate assistance dog, you’ll need to select the right carrier to fly your senior dog.
 How much does your dog weigh?
 Some airlines will have a weight limit for both your dog and the carrier, ranging anywhere from 10 to 25 lbs.
 Even if the airline doesn’t impose a strict weight limit, you’ll still need a carrier that fits underneath that tiny seat in front of you, which means some VERY strict dimensions for the carrier and the size of your dog.

 The most common dimensions for a pet carrier are 18 inches long X 11 inches wide X 11 inches high (46 cm X 28 cm X 28 cm), but every airline may have different standards.
 Therefore, please check their websites accordingly for the exact dimensions.
 Most airlines only have limitations on the carrier size while others may also include a total weight limit for both the dog AND the carrier.
 For most airlines, the weight limit for a dog to fly in-cabin is 20 lbs, BUT I once flew an airline that had a 3.4 kg/11 lb. limit for myself AND my carrier.
 And DOG, I was searching all over for a light-weight soft carrier that was also big enough for me to sit and lay down.
 The challenge arises in smaller planes flown by budget airlines that have a significant reduction of space.
 Keep in mind that your dog must be able to sit, lay down, and stand inside the carrier.